CEDA Archive Web Download Service

 - Binary and Compressed files - these should automatically start to download to your computer.
 WinZip on Windows or gzip and tar utilities on Linux machine may be needed to unpack the contents.

-You can use the [zip functionality] to bundle together several files and download them all in one go.
+You can use the Download multiple files option at the top of the file listing to bundle together several files and download them all in one go.
 This can be more efficient for handling several small files but should not be used for many large files (e.g. amounting to more than 2-3Gb in total - e.g. a few large files or many (100+) small files), as resources used in creating the zip file on-the-fly can cause performance issues for other users.

 Note that attempting to download many files at once is likely to result in long download times and possible failure.